 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term patients that received the flu and pneumonia vaccines.
+Measures the percent of long-term patients that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy